 def apply_one(injection, chain)

-slot = Dispatcher::Slot.from_spec(injection.boundary)
+slot = Dispatcher::Slot.from_spec(injection.boundary, injected: true)

 case injection.position